sysfatal/sysfatal.github.io/polyglottar-en.md

 $>
 ```

 Looks good.
 Let's do some surgery.
-We have to create a *Frankenstein* file.
+We are going to create a *Frankenstein* file
-This file will have the ELF header, part of the TAR header, the TAR data (overwriting
+with the ELF header, part of the TAR header, the TAR data (overwriting
 the CUSTOM segment) and the rest of the ELF file.
-In order to have a correct
+In order to get a correct
 ELF (header and tables before the CUSTOM segment), we need to sacrifice
 these fields of the TAR header: